Jamcha123/encrypt.js/README.md

-encrypt.js is a js file encryption package encrypt.js inputs a file and outputs a file called encrypted.txt
+encryption-file is a js file encryption package encryption-file inputs a file and outputs a file called encrypted.txt

 How it works?
 First install it
 ```
-    npm i encrypt.js
+    npm i encryption-file
 ```
 Second call it like you should call you mother, she misses you
 ```